 Here I’ve taken the best of both worlds and put together a recipe combining all of the above.
 A moist banana flavoured Blondie, full of chocolate and baked right on top of the traditional waffle.
 There’s something quite fun about a Blondie being held together by a waffle base, if your friends don’t believe you, get them a flip it over to reveal the classic waffle pattern.
 How fun!

 If you’re anything like me and have always wanted to own a waffle maker, but don’t.
 You can find ready made waffles at your local supermarket.
-For this recipe I’ve gone with rectangular shaped waffles as apposed to the circular ones as they fit perfectly within a square baking tin.
+For this recipe I’ve gone with rectangular shaped waffles as opposed to the circular ones as they fit perfectly within a square baking tin.
 Have a play though.

 - 225g Plain Flour